 And what would a Star Trek homage show be without franchise cameos?

-In the third episode, titled “Home”, Trekkies are treated to cameos by Robert Picardo (who returns as Alara’s father) and John Billingsley.
+In the third episode of Season 2, titled “Home”, Trekkies are treated to cameos by Robert Picardo (who returns as Alara’s father) and John Billingsley.
 The two Star Trek veterans share some pretty intense screen time with Billingsley’s character seeking revenge.

 The Orville has embraced its identity as a throwback show, created by the ultimate Star Trek fan.
 It blends humour and drama, satire and social commentary so effortlessly it can be forgiven for being a little predictable at times.

 We know that Gordon’s (Scott Grimes) relationship with a simulated woman, long dead, is going to end badly – just as we know that Bortus is going to end up heavily addicted to cigarettes.